dxos/pi-gen/README.md

-# pi-gen
+# XBox pi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the XBox images, adapted from raspberrypi.org pi-gen_

-## Dependencies
+## Setup

 pi-gen runs on Debian based operating systems.
-Currently it is only supported on either Debian Buster or Ubuntu Xenial and is known to have issues building on earlier releases of these systems.
-On other Linux distributions it may be possible to use the Docker build described below.
+Currently it is only supported on either Debian Buster or Ubuntu Xenial.
+As such we've created a Vagrantfile to execute builds in the correct environment regardless of the host operating system.

-To install the required dependencies for pi-gen you should run:
+## Vagrant Environment

+### Dependencies

+Vagrant sets up several dependencies prior to running the build script:

 ```bash
 apt-get install coreutils quilt parted qemu-user-static debootstrap zerofree zip \